The world's most historic airlines still flying

 Hawaiian Airlines (1929)

 Today, Hawaiian is a small yet reliable carrier flying to every major island in Hawaii, as well as North America, Asia and the South Pacific.
-It handles more than 10 million passengers each year and has been ranked as number one in the US for on-time performance, according to the US Department of Transportation, plus it has a whole host of awards from national and international organisations and media.
+It handles more than 10 million passengers each year and was ranked in the top five in the US for on-time flights in 2022, according to the US Department of Transportation.
+It also boasts a whole host of awards from national and international organisations and media.

 LOT Polish Airlines (1928)

 Created by the Polish government in 1928, LOT was the successor to existing domestic carriers Aero and Aerolot.
-For much of the post-war period, it flew exclusively Soviet aircraft, but the company was able to buy Western planes again in 1988, after the breakup of the Soviet Union.
-It started with buying a small fleet of Boeing 767s, which allowed LOT to fly longer-haul flights between North America and Europe.
+For much of the post-war period it flew exclusively Soviet aircraft, but the company was able to buy Western planes again in 1988 amidst the breakup of the Soviet Union.
+It started by buying a small fleet of Boeing 767s, which allowed LOT to fly longer-haul flights between North America and Europe.
 Seen here are passengers disembarking a pre-war LOT Douglas DC-2 aircraft.

 TheHighestQualityImages/Shutterstock